Need advice? Call Now, Schedule a Meeting or Contact Us

 Direct project management is how directive PMOs take charge of projects.
 Unlike the other two PMOs, the directive PMO's degree of control is high.
 It provides resources and support in managing a project's process, and project managers are obligated to report to this PMO.
 This structure helps in achieving a high level of consistency across the projects.

-Another categorisation is based on the position PMOs have within the organisation.
+Another categorisation of pmo types is based on the position PMOs have within the organisation.
 So, there can be three more types:

 • Individual PMO typically oversees planning and controls activities;